 September 17-19, 2021 – International Council of Reflexologists (ICR) Conference

-ICR will hold its 18th International Reflexology Conference in Berlin, Germany in September.
+ICR will hold its 18th International Reflexology Conference online in September.
 The Conference “Uniting in Health” will feature speakers from around the world.
 Go to icr-reflexology.org for more information and registration details.

 During summer and fall, AKRA volunteers met weekly at the Reflexology Path at Folker Park (Folker Street at 42nd Ave in Anchorage) to continue work on construction of the Reflexology Foot Path.
 Contact Mark Bell if you are interested in volunteering at the path.

 AKRA hosted the International Council of Reflexologists (ICR) 17th International Destination Reflexology Conference which was held in Anchorage in September.
 The four-day conference brought together reflexologists from around the world in an exchange of information, classes, and social activities.